dev0x13/telegram-chat-summarizer/README.md

 1. Monitors a set of given Telegram group chats using [Telegram API](https://core.telegram.org/#telegram-api).
-2. Summarizes the monitored chats over the defined lookback period (i.e. if you set the lookback period to 12 hours, you'll be receiving summaries for the last 12 hours twice a day).
+2. Summarizes the monitored chats over the defined lookback period (i.e. if you set the lookback period to 12 hours, you'll be receiving summaries for the last 12 hours twice a day). **Only text message are analyzed as of now.**
 3. Sends the summaries to a given set of Telegram users using the [Bot API](https://core.telegram.org/#bot-api).
 4. For each sent summary the app preserves the summarization context until the next summarization so that the user can ask clarifying questions on the summary.